masagrator/NxUsbX360Con/README.md

 Send Nintendo Switch controller input over USB to a Windows PC, emulating an Xbox 360 controller via the ViGEmBus driver.

 This was made as an alternative to using Joycons on Windows via Bluetooth.
-Every native solutions I tested resulted in input lag on one of joycons.
-My solution has no visible input lag.
+Every native solutions I tested resulted in big input lag on one of joycons.
+My solution has no visible input lag outside of joycon lag.
 Technically it should support also pro controller and any other controller that Switch detects as Joycon/Pro Controller, but were not tested.

 Jailbroken Nintendo Switch is required.